cuityhj/api-specification/spec.md

 Each resource SHOULD have a single canonical URL and the representation of that resource SHOULD NOT change depending on how the client got to it.

 If a file resource is accessible at `https://base/v1/files/b1b2e7006be` and as a data item in a collection `https://base/v1/folders/d5a80ee7/files`, both representations SHOULD be exactly the same.
+  - The links inside the resource SHOULD reflect the canonical URL.
   - It makes it possible to compare 2 representations and determine if they are in fact the same resource.

 ```http